Kemmy12/ALX-pre_course/README.md

-My first readme file and am so happy
+My first readme file and am so proud